Pharmacological Treatment

 7. Phentermine/diethylpropion

-As mentioned before, specific recommendations for which weight loss medication to use is determined by your particular condition.
+As mentioned before, specific recommendations for which weight loss medication to use is determined by your medical evaluation and insurance coverage/cost considerations.
 Of note, it is also important to review your other prescriptions as some could be contributing to weight gain or might interact with these medications.
 Last, as you lose weight, it is important to be closely monitored from a medical standpoint, as people with type 2 diabetes and high blood pressure in particular, require dose adjustments to avoid low blood sugar or low blood pressure.

 Click here for more information on the use of weight loss medications.